ahmedmoawad124/AI-Inference/README.md

 | Torch-TensorRT       | GPU     | FP32      | 96.31        | 506.939  | 93.00             | 3.85                 |
 | ONNX                 | GPU     | FP32      | 96.31        | 273.726  | 377.00            | 7.99                 |
 | ONNX-TensorRT        | GPU     | FP32      | 96.31        | 581.654  | 297.00            | 3.80                 |

+###### Important Note on ONNX Runtime vs. PyTorch:

+When comparing the inference speed of ONNX Runtime with PyTorch, it's crucial to account for data transfer overhead.

+PyTorch FPS calculations typically exclude the time taken to copy input data from CPU to GPU and output data back to CPU.
+ONNX Runtime, on the other hand, inherently includes these data transfer times.
+Therefore, a direct FPS comparison between PyTorch and ONNX Runtime can be misleading.
+To ensure a fair comparison, it's essential to include the data transfer times in the PyTorch FPS calculations.